-Sasho pepper is also an ally of choice to improve blood circulation and reduce cardiovascular diseases.
+Sasho pepper is also a great ally in improving blood circulation and reducing cardiovascular disease.

 Sansho pepper is one of the most powerful peppers in the world.
 It's very simple, when you smell it for the first time, you will smile.
-You will tell your friends and family about it because my quality is incredible.
+You'll tell your friends and family about it because my quality is incredible.